devCaiquedePaula/devCaiquedePaula/README.md

 ###

-<h1 align="center">hey there i'm Caique de Paula and i'm a Frontend Developer👋</h1>
+<h1 align="center">hey there i'm Caique de Paula and i'm a FullStack Developer👋</h1>

 ###

-<h3 align="center">👩‍💻  About Me :<br><br>I'm a JavaScript developer who has turned my years of experience in medicine school into a new and passionate career in technology.
-As an ADS (Applied Data Science) student and a programmer, I have the opportunity to not only develop apps and websites but also to transform my life by immersing myself in the world of technology.
-Each passing day allows me to delve deeper into this exciting field, surpassing my own expectations and acquiring more knowledge than I could have imagined.<br><br>My specialization lies in building front-end websites that handle the heavy lifting for users.
+<h3 align="center">👩‍💻  About Me :<br><br>I'm a ABAP-SAP & JavaScript developer who has turned my years of experience in medicine school into a new and passionate career in technology.
+As an ASD (Analysis and Systems Development) student and a programmer, I have the opportunity to not only develop apps and websites but also to transform my life by immersing myself in the world of technology.
+Each passing day allows me to delve deeper into this exciting field, surpassing my own expectations and acquiring more knowledge than I could have imagined.<br><br>My specialization is in building mobile and desktop applications along with a responsive interface, in addition to data manipulation in the back-end.
 I thrive on designing systems that are not only visually appealing but also lightweight and powerful.
 I understand the importance of creating distributed systems that can synchronize seamlessly, offering a smooth and efficient user experience.
 The beauty of the design should never compromise the effectiveness of the system.<br><br>By constantly expanding my skill set and staying up-to-date with the latest trends, I continue to deepen my knowledge as a JavaScript developer.
 I embrace the ever-evolving nature of technology, always eager to explore new technologies, frameworks, and tools that can enhance my abilities.</h3>

 ###

-<p align="left">I'm from BRAZIL 💚💚 <br><br>- 🔭 I’m currently working on not creating so many bugs 😅.<br>- 📚 I'm currently learning data bases<br>- ⚡ In my free time I code<br>- ⚡ Fun fact: I keep night shift swithed on at all times and i 💚RGB</p>
+<p align="left">I'm from BRAZIL 💚💚 <br><br>- 🔭 I’m currently working on not creating so many bugs 😅.<br>- 📚 I'm currently learning data bases<br>- ⚡ In my free time I code<br>- ⚡ Fun fact: I make my code bug at least 10 times a day</p>

 ###